liuxunchenglxc/EmotionTracker/README.md

 # EmotionTracker

-It is open source for reader of our paper.
+It is open source for the readers of our paper.